 - This recipe yields eggplant slices with a chewy skin and creamy flesh.
 If you like the crispy outer texture that roasted vegetables can sometimes get, cut the eggplant into smaller pieces.

-- Cooking time is very mush dependable on what your needs are.
+- Cooking time is very much dependable on what your needs are.
 If you like a chewy texture of the flesh cut back on the cooking time.
 For more crispy skin leave it a little longer but watch out as this can burn or turn into eggplant chips.
 So better experiment with a couple of slices first.

 - You can pretty much change the seasonings as well to match whatever you may wish to eat the eggplant with.
 Add garlic powder, basil, oregano, lemon pepper, thyme, garlic seasoning, Montreal chicken seasoning,… fresh and healthy every time.

 - If you want a little kick to it you can add red pepper flakes before putting in the oven.